rolling-scopes-school/js-fe-course-en/tasks/shelter/README.md

 - `Header` is always visible, located at the top of the page, including when scrolling.
 - In the `Our friends` section there are 6 pet cards, 3 rows of 2 elements.
 - In the `Our friends` section, all elements and blocks with elements are centered.
-If a pagination is found to have a flaw or layout inaccuracy, make sure the problem still exists after you set the width and **reload the page** before lowering the score.
+If pagination is found to have a flaw or layout inaccuracy, make sure the problem still exists after you set the width and **reload the page** before lowering the score.
 - When opening the page, the pagination should have the number "1", and the buttons on the left are inactive.
 - The picture of the dog below in the `Footer` section does not intersect with the text.